thisleejones/dicfix/README.md

 ### Arguments

+-   `--vim-mode [true|false]`: Enables or disables Vim mode for the current run.
+If no value is provided, it defaults to `true`.
 -   `--target <target>`: Overrides the `target` from `settings.json`.
 Valid targets are `clipboard`, `paste`, `keystroke`, and `stdout`.
 -   `--prompt <string>`: Overrides the `promptBody` setting for the current run.
 -   `--placeholder <string>`: Overrides the `placeholder` text for the current run.